What's On in Edinburgh

 What better place to raise a dram to Scotland’s very own bard, Robert Burns, than the beautiful city of Edinburgh?
 Burns Night takes place on January 25th every year, and events, readings, and ceilidhs are held across the city.
 For an extra special treat, head to our very own Amber Restaurant, where you can tuck into authentic haggis from our very own recipe.
 Every course can be matched with a whisky that suits it perfectly, by our expert bar team.
 Even Rabbie Burns himself would raise a glass to that.

 Edinburgh is chock-full of cosy bars, romantic restaurants and breathtaking proposal spots for the ultimate city break for Valentine’s Day – the difficult part is choosing who to bring with you!
 Struggling for the perfect gift for the (whisky) lover in your life?
-Send them on a truly special Morning Masterclass – a chance to get to grips with Scotch whisky and fall in love with it all over again.
+Send them on our Platinum tour – a chance to get to grips with Scotch whisky and fall in love with it all over again.